fullstack-development/developers-roadmap/frontend/junior-2/react.md

 * What is a React element?
 How do you create it?
 What is it comprised of?
    * What happens if you pass a boolean, `null`, or `undefined` value to children?
 * What is a React component?
-   * What do constructors do in the parent class of the React component?
+   * What do constructors do in the React component's class?
 In what situation do you have to call `super`?
 In what situation this is not necessary?
 * What is JSX?
 What is it for?
    * Why JSX attributes are written in camelCase (e. g., `tabIndex`, not `tabindex`)?
 Why `className`, not `class`?
    * Why the name of a component used in JSX must start with a capital letter?